 Axel studied at Regent College, with a thesis on Paul’s opponents in Colossae.
-He was a pastor in Baptist churches in Jasper and Calgary, Penticton, Victoria, and West Vancouver (currently).
+He was a pastor in Baptist churches in Jasper and Calgary, Penticton, Victoria, and West Vancouver, and currently serves as an interim pastor at Emmanuel Baptist Church in Victoria.
 He has worked in United and Presbyterian churches as well.
 His DMin was in disciplemaking.
 Axel completed his PhD dissertation on a little-known French Catholic bishop, Gérard Roussel, who was sympathetic to Protestant concerns during the sixteenth century but would not separate from the Catholic church.
 He was a professor of Supervised Ministry at Carey Theological College for 8 years, teaching all his courses online.
 He has taught in Guatemala, Indonesia, Kenya, and the Vancouver School of Theology (Reformation History).
-In addition to all this, Axel coached youth soccer at the provincial level for 4 years.
+In addition, Axel coached youth soccer at the provincial level for 4 years.

 BEd (Elem), Dip.
 Christian Studies, MDiv, ThM, DMin, MA (History), PhD (History)

 ‘“Christian Society”: A More Influential Concept Than Often Understood?’ in Illumine: The Journal of the Centre for Studies in Religion and Society Graduate Student Association, v.
 6, no. 1 (2007), pp. 16-22.
 (Online version: www.csrs.uvic.ca)

 ‘John Calvin and the “Still-born” Third Option in the French Reformation,’ in Calvin@500: Theology, History, and Practice, Richard R. Topping and John A. Vissers, ed.
 (Eugene, Oregon: Pickwick, 2011), pp. 86-97.